box/box-content-preview/README.md

-Box Preview
+Box Javascript Preview SDK
 ===========
 -------------

 Overview
 ========
-The Box Preview library allows developers to preview their Box file(s) in an application.
-The library fetches representations through the Box Content API, chooses the appropriate viewer for the file type and finally renders the preview.
-The library also allows back and forth navigation for previewing of multiple files.
+The Box Javascript Preview SDK makes it easy for developers to preview Box files in a web application.
+The SDK fetches representations through the Box Content API, chooses the appropriate viewer for the file type, and finally renders the preview client-side.
+The library also allows navigation between previews of multiple files.

 Browser Support
 ===============
 * Chrome, Firefox, Safari and Edge.
 * Limited support on Internet Explorer 10+.

 The browser needs to have the Promise API implimented.
-If not, it can be polyfilled by including a promise library like bluebird before any other script includes: https://cdn.jsdelivr.net/bluebird/3.3.1/bluebird.min.js
+If not, it can be polyfilled by including a promise library (e.g. Bluebird - https://cdn.jsdelivr.net/bluebird/3.3.1/bluebird.min.js) before including any other script.

-Latest version hosted on CDN
+Latest version of the SDK hosted on Box's CDN
 ============================
 * Version: 0.52.0
 * Locale: en-US